 - Improper or prejudicial remarks by the judge or prosecutor; and

 - Failure to follow proper jury selection procedures.

 These and similar trial errors serve as the basis for the arguments included in the appellate brief.
-An experienced appellate attorney has the skills necessary to review the trial record, isolate errors, research the applicable law, and then draft arguments describing the negative impact that any particular error had on the result at trial.
+An experienced appellate attorney in New Jersey has the skills necessary to review the trial record, isolate errors, research the applicable law, and then draft arguments describing the negative impact that any particular error had on the result at trial.

 It is almost impossible to determine whether any particular error can be translated into appellate success without first thoroughly reviewing and analyzing the entire trial record, which includes the pre-trial and trial transcripts, trial exhibits, and any briefs that the parties filed with the trial court.
-Accordingly, when a defendant first consults with an appellate attorney, it will be very difficult for the attorney to address any potential trial errors with any degree of certainty, because the attorney will probably not have reviewed the record prior to that conversation.
+Accordingly, when a defendant first consults with a New Jersey appellate lawyer, it will be very difficult for the attorney to address any potential trial errors with any degree of certainty, because the attorney will probably not have reviewed the record prior to that conversation.
 Appeals that are not grounded in a thorough analysis of the lower court record will have a diminished chance of success.